breatheco-de/content/src/content/lesson/[draft]context-api.md

 ## How does the Context API work?

-The concept behind it is very simple: The is one big producer and a bunch of consumers.
+The concept behind it is very simple: **The is one big producer** and a **bunch of consumers**.
 Every time the producer data changes, all the consumers get notified.
 You can think about it very similar to how TV Networks work.
 One TV channel emits a data signal and all TV antennas get notified, receive the new content and render the image on the televisions.

 > Everyone has access to the global context now.